 Huddling against glamorous Schonbrunn Palace and its splendid gardens in the West, and the 5th and 10th districts of Margareten and Favoriten in the East, Meidling is an odd space.
 Since a few cool cafes and delis like Anna am Markt shook up the broccolis and apples of street market Meidlinger Markt a hip urban crowd soon followed.
 Most unlikely for the traditional labour district Meidling, fine dining restaurant Wirtschaft am Markt was the first street market eatery in Vienna to earn a Gault Millaut cap.
 With this wind in its sails, Meidling is set to upgrade its cultural and retail offer in the future.
-In the summer of 2020, for example, the annual Vienna Festival (Wiener Festwochen) will set its district focus on Meidling.
+In mid October 2023, for example, the Vienna’s first food hall called Gleisgarten, will open in a historic former coach house in Meidling.

 To unearth the secrets of a local family run manufactory, and keep hydrated, look behind the elegant façade of Alt Wiener Schnapsmuseum.
 Between old copper pot stills and historic cash registers taste a few glasses of lovely schnapps after your tour.
 At Café Nahid, locals love to delve into Eastern Mediterranean food as well as into Austrian cuisine, and listen to regular live gigs.

 Just next to Meidlinger Markt, wake up at the local suite of Grätzlhotel.
 In the case of the Meidling location, your ‘reception’ will be gorgeous tiny cake shop Huftgold at Meidlinger Markt.

 Gleisgarten: Eichenstrasse 2, 1120 Vienna